sfigg/commercialization-public/manufacture/desktop/add-language-packs-to-windows.md

 # Add Language Packs to Windows

+> [!note]
+> If you're looking to add a language to your personal PC, see [Add and switch input and display language preferences in Windows 10](https://support.microsoft.com/en-gb/help/4027670/windows-add-and-switch-input-and-display-language-preferences-in-windo).

 OEMs can add language packs to localize PCs and devices for customers in different regions.